 Easy, right?
 But if you’re craving a detailed outline of your whole novel, or if you just feel more comfortable with a little more structure, check out these other outlining methods for finding your way into a story.

-The snowflake method is a fast favourite among plantsers (plotter-pantsers), and it’s similar to the flashlight method in that it allows your story to grow organically from a basic idea.
+The snowflake method is a favorite among plantsers (plotter-pantsers), and it’s similar to the flashlight method in that it allows your story to grow organically from a basic idea.
 The difference is that unlike the flashlight method, the snowflake method involves mapping out a detailed outline before you actually start writing.

 To plot a story using the snowflake method, you create a loose, simple picture of your whole story with a few basic points.
 Then, you go back to the beginning and add more detail to each point.
 This is meant to imitate the circular way in which a snowflake forms around its center.